 At Adventure Alternative, we offer the chance for guided tours and Moroccan treks all year round to truly experience the welcoming Berber hospitality and our Berber Villages trek gives visitors the chance to immerse themselves in the culture, traditions and the inspiring scenery trekking through small villages in the mountains, or if you're looking for something a little more challenging and off the beaten track then go for the M'Goun trek in the Atlas mountains.

 For many Mount Toubkal tends to be the main attraction in the area, either on a Mount Toubkal summer ascent or on a Mount Toubkal winter ascent , which are both week long itineraries which include an overnight in Marrakesh before heading up in to the mountains.
 For those with some extra time on their hands we offer our Atlas Trek and Mount Toubkal ascent which takes you on a journey along the more remote and less travelled valleys, culminating in an ascent of Mount Toubkal but read our blogs on how hard is it to climb Toubkal and facts on Mount Toubkal before deciding which approach suits.

-Adventure Alternative also offers a luxury trekking package for those who are looking for a little pampering on their holiday.
-Relax in stunning lodges while trekking along the Atlas Mountains.
-See the way life has been for centuries while discovering remote mountain villages.
-Enjoy the famed rooftop views of Kasbah du Toubkal.
+Adventure Alternative also offers a trekking Morocco in style luxury option for those who are looking for bespoke accommodation on their Moroccan adventure.
+Relax in stunning lodges while trekking through the Atlas Mountains.
+See the way life has been for centuries while discovering remote mountain villages and enjoy the famed rooftop views of Kasbah du Toubkal.
 This tour is all about you and will be tailor-made to suit your preferences.

-In Morocco you can step back in time.
+Travelling in Morocco you can step back in time.
 Experience life the way it has been for centuries.
 Walk among the stunning Atlas Mountains for an experience in Morocco travel, just as the Berbers have done for centuries.
 See the beauty and flair that makes Morocco so unique.